felixmusil/i-pi/examples/q-aqua/README.md

 # Q-aqua potential

 Examples input files to run MD with the q-aqua potential for h3o+, h5o2+, h7o3+ and h9o4+.
+The `coef` folder contains the fited parameters and it has to be adjacent to the folder from which the simulation is run like here.
 To use this potential, `drivers/f90` needs to be compiled.
 Note that it might take a while.

 For reference, please refer to:
 (1) Q.Yu, J.M.Bowman, J. Chem.
 Phys.
 146, 121102, 2017